 Are the expressions of my compassion respectful?
 Is it ever overwhelming?
 Is my compassion sometimes destructive to the one who receives it?
 Could my compassion be harmful in certain situations?

 Expressing compassion which combines discipline and focus brings us into harmony with the natural ways the world was created to be.
-This helps us to be able to get along with others and to see our way through all types of situations as we deal with while living in an imperfect world.
+This helps us to be able to get along with others.
+We can see our way through all types of situations as we deal with others while living in an imperfect world.